Profit Investment Management LLC Buys 42,374 Shares of Eagle Bancorp, Inc. (NASDAQ:EGBN)

 Profit Investment Management LLC boosted its stake in Eagle Bancorp, Inc. (NASDAQ:EGBN – Free Report) by 46.0% during the 3rd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
 The institutional investor owned 134,402 shares of the financial services provider’s stock after acquiring an additional 42,374 shares during the period.
 Eagle Bancorp accounts for approximately 2.0% of Profit Investment Management LLC’s holdings, making the stock its 19th biggest holding.
 Profit Investment Management LLC’s holdings in Eagle Bancorp were worth $2,883,000 as of its most recent SEC filing.

-Other large investors have also added to or reduced their stakes in the company.
-Belpointe Asset Management LLC boosted its holdings in Eagle Bancorp by 320.5% in the first quarter.
-Belpointe Asset Management LLC now owns 820 shares of the financial services provider’s stock valued at $27,000 after acquiring an additional 625 shares in the last quarter.
+Several other large investors have also added to or reduced their stakes in the stock.
+Belpointe Asset Management LLC boosted its holdings in shares of Eagle Bancorp by 320.5% during the 1st quarter.
+Belpointe Asset Management LLC now owns 820 shares of the financial services provider’s stock valued at $27,000 after buying an additional 625 shares in the last quarter.
 Fifth Third Bancorp boosted its holdings in shares of Eagle Bancorp by 667.1% during the 2nd quarter.
 Fifth Third Bancorp now owns 1,235 shares of the financial services provider’s stock valued at $26,000 after buying an additional 1,074 shares in the last quarter.
 Captrust Financial Advisors boosted its holdings in shares of Eagle Bancorp by 74.6% during the 1st quarter.
 Captrust Financial Advisors now owns 2,353 shares of the financial services provider’s stock valued at $134,000 after buying an additional 1,005 shares in the last quarter.
 Point72 Hong Kong Ltd bought a new stake in shares of Eagle Bancorp during the 2nd quarter valued at $121,000.
 Finally, Raymond James & Associates bought a new stake in shares of Eagle Bancorp during the 4th quarter valued at $235,000.
 Institutional investors own 76.10% of the company’s stock.

 Insiders Place Their Bets